Viir/bots/guide/how-to-report-an-issue-with-a-bot-or-request-a-new-feature.md

 The artifact of the session recording allows us to:

-+ See which bot program was used in the session and how it was configured (including app-settings).
++ See which bot program was used in the session and how it was configured (including bot-settings).
 + Travel back in time and see what the bot saw in the past.
 + Understand why our bot did what it did.
 + Create simulations to test new program codes. ([Testing a bot using simulations](https://to.botlab.org/guide/testing-a-bot-using-simulations))
++ Extract training data used to adapt bot program codes to new users and their setups.

-In summary, by providing a session recording, you answer many questions from people who want to help you.
+In summary, sharing a session recording is a fast and efficient way to answer many questions from people who want to help you.

 ### Getting the Session Recording Archive

 How do you get a session recording that you can share with others?

-By default, the BotLab client for Windows automatically creates that recording for you every time you run a bot.
+By default, the BotLab client automatically creates that recording every time you run a bot.
 That means saving the session recording is already taken care of unless you chose to disable it for that session.

 (If you have set the `--detailed-session-recording` switch to `off` on a session, the recording will not be available for that session)